Guerrilla Girls: 40 Years Ago

 Over the past four decades, the Guerrilla Girls have protested various forms of corruption through mass-produced works featuring simplistic, yet eye-capturing typography, bright contrasting colors, loaded infographics, and their signature rhetorical and sardonic language.
 They have extended their message internationally through actions and exhibitions.
 While their origins stemmed from the art world, their agenda has since expanded to critique sexism, homophobia, and racism in areas such as film, mass culture, economics, and politics, to name a few.

-Guerrilla Girls: 40 Years Ago features work from the collective’s earliest years, drawn from the Guerrilla Girls Portfolio Compleat, 1985–2021; highlights their iconic beginnings almost half a century ago; examines the Girls’ earliest concerns with the art world; and allows us to see not only what has changed since then, but also where true progress has yet to be made.
+The exhibition will feature approximately a dozen works from the collective’s first five years.
+Drawing from the Guerrilla Girls Portfolio Compleat: 1985–2012, the exhibition will highlight the collective’s iconic beginnings and examine the Girls’ earliest concerns with the art world – revealing not only what has changed since then, but also where true progress remains to be made.

-Guerrilla Girls: 40 Years Ago is organized by the Neuberger Museum of Art.
-Generous support for this exhibition has been provided by the Friends of the Neuberger Museum of Art.
+Generous support for this exhibition has been provided by the Art Dealers Association of America (ADAA) Foundation and the Friends of the Neuberger Museum of Art.